leegee/Mootools-Knob/README.md

 and the library also parses the DOM for elements with class *.mooknob*, replacing each with an instance of the Knob control.

-All knobs require user-supplied styling.
+All knobs require user-supplied styling: details below.

-Knobs can be controlled with keyboard and/or mouse, and provide WIA-ARIA attributes.
+Knobs can be controlled with cursor keys, mouse drags, and double clicks, and provide WIA-ARIA attributes populated from both the initial data, and computed data in real time.

 Knobs can monitor and reflect a field with a *value* attribute.